 1. Magnolia Tea

-Magnolia tea is made from the dried bark, buds, and stems of the magnolia plant.
-It’s been used in traditional medicine to support better sleep.
+Magnolia tea is made from the bark, buds, and stems of the magnolia plant and has been used in traditional medicine for centuries to promote calmness and sleep.

 2. Low-Caffeine Green Tea